Program

 The Bike Ed schools program is an in-school program that allows and encourages school students to learn about road rules, riding in a shared environment and safe riding behaviours.
 It also uses practical lessons to ensure riders have the physical abilities to ride safely and provides foundational skills to enable older students to ride independently.

-Cycling has several benefits; it’s a healthy and active, it’s low-cost and it helps to ease congestion at peak traffic times and it’s great for the environment.
+Cycling has several benefits; it’s healthy and active, it’s low-cost and it helps to ease congestion at peak traffic times and it’s great for the environment.

 Contact your school and tell them about this Bike Ed program and share this Bike Ed website and resources.